 Modesty seems to be a hot topic in parenting circles these days, and the conversation typically focuses on girls.
-While both boys and girls should be taught about modesty, the way we teach our daughters can lead to body shaming.
-This is definitely something I would like to try to avoid.
+While boys and girls should be taught about modesty, how we teach our daughters can lead to body shaming.
+This is something I would like to try to avoid.

-There are those people who believe that women should choose to wear whatever they want and not feel shamed by society.
+Some people believe that women should choose to wear whatever they want and not feel shamed by society.
 Then others believe that women should dress more conservatively not to draw unwanted attention.
 I think both perspectives have valid points and should be considered.

 Teach Your Daughter Modesty Without Body Shaming